LoFT: Parameter-Efficient Fine-Tuning for Long-tailed Semi-Supervised Learning in Open-World Scenarios: Abstract

 \section{Abstract}

-Long-tailed learning has garnered increasing attention due to its wide applicability in real-world scenarios.
-Among existing approaches, Long-Tailed Semi-Supervised Learning (LTSSL) has emerged as an effective solution by incorporating a large amount of unlabeled data into the imbalanced labeled dataset.
-However, most prior LTSSL methods are designed to train models from scratch, which often leads to issues such as overconfidence and low-quality pseudo-labels.
-To address these challenges, we extend LTSSL into the foundation model fine-tuning paradigm and propose a novel framework: LoFT (Long-tailed semi-supervised learning via parameter-efficient Fine-Tuning).
-We demonstrate that fine-tuned foundation models can generate more reliable pseudolabels, thereby benefiting imbalanced learning.
+Long-tailed semi-supervised learning (LTSSL) presents a formidable challenge where models must overcome the scarcity of tail samples while mitigating the noise from unreliable pseudo-labels.
+Most prior LTSSL methods are designed to train models from scratch, which often leads to issues such as overconfidence and low-quality pseudo-labels.
+To address this problem, we first theoretically prove that utilizing a foundation model significantly reduces the hypothesis complexity, which tightens the generalization bound and in turn minimizes the Balanced Posterior Error (BPE).
+Furthermore, we demonstrate that the feature compactness of foundation models strictly compresses the acceptance region for outliers, providing a geometric guarantee for robustness.
+Motivated by these theoretical insights, we extend LTSSL into the foundation model fine-tuning paradigm and propose a novel framework: LoFT (Long-tailed semi-supervised learning via parameter-efficient Fine-Tuning).
 Furthermore, we explore a more practical setting by investigating semi-supervised learning under open-world conditions, where the unlabeled data may include out-of-distribution (OOD) samples.
 To handle this problem, we propose LoFT-OW (LoFT under Open-World scenarios) to improve the discriminative ability.
-Experimental results on multiple benchmarks demonstrate that our method achieves superior performance compared to previous approaches, even when utilizing only 1\% of the unlabeled data compared with previous works.
+Experimental results on multiple benchmarks demonstrate that our method achieves superior performance.
+Code is available: \url{https://github.com/games-liker/LoFT}